testfairy/testfairy-fetch-sessions/README.md

 Since both `--logs` and `--screenshots` are provided, the tool will download all screenshots and all logs from app's project `1000`.
 You can find the id of the project (app) you want to download by examining the url (for example: https://app.testfairy.com/projects/1000/)

+You can create an MP4 video using all the downloaded screenshots by passing in `--video` along with `--screenshots`.

 TestFairy Fetch Sessions tool is incremental in downloads.
 This means that you can run the tool multiple times, and it will only download new sessions that were recorded.

 #### Support